Do you know that feeling when you hear what’s meant to be a compliment from someone, but there’s something wrong with it?

 You probably think this part doesn’t concern you.

-We hate to be the bearer of bad news, but wrong!
+We hate to be the bearer of bad news, but — wrong!

-The trouble is microaggressions usually emerge from our unconscious biases against people who are different from us.
+The trouble is that microaggressions usually emerge from our unconscious biases against people who are different from us.

 Of course, a rule of thumb is to work on your awareness of these biases and make sure you don’t make these kinds of mistakes.

+However, the reality is that you probably have made them and possibly will in the future.
 To err is human, but that doesn’t mean you shouldn’t work on your mistakes and do your best not to repeat them.

 So, what should you do when you commit a microaggression?

-OK, the worst has happened — you committed a microaggression towards your colleague and they called you out for it.
+OK, the worst has happened — you committed a microaggression towards your colleague, and they called you out for it.

 The first thing you need to do is take a deep breath and calm yourself down.